roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 - For the customers and terminals I am using the native functionality of Neo4J, that let a user load nodes using a csv file hosted somewhere (gSheets publication in my case).
   So to make it works a user has to upload his `csv` files into Google cloud (or using the import function without the flag *convert*) to then publish them online as `csv`.
+  Because of the size of these `csv` files I have not considered the use of APOC.
-- For the transactions there are two ways, but both of them involves the use of Python threads:
+- For the transactions there are three ways, but all of them involves the use of Python threads:
   - **Uploading row by row**, this is a really slow process that constraint the use to execute one creation operation at time.
 The use of threads mitigate a little because the user can parallelize the execution, but doesn't solve the problem.
     However the problem in this case was the period of three years in which the transactions can occur, it leads to a giant file and Google drive cannot support such a oversized file.
   - **Convert the creation into a cypher script**, this method permit to generate the creational operations and store them into a single file to then decide what to do.
     It also involves thread, but not this much as the first method, for each thread I create a temporary file, when all of them have finished the execution I merge all these files into a single one.
+  - **Exploiting the creation scripts with APOC**, this method permit to use the `cql` files that I have created to generate a database call with the APOC method `runMany`, that permits the execution of multiple statements on a single query even if I am not using the Neo4j browser.
+    The removal of this limitation gives a huge performance improvement for the import step.

 ```python
 conn = neo.Neo()